 Here’s the thing, I’m not convinced that the $22 bottle of stuff I used really did any more than the lice potion I made up myself.
 It was the last “oomph” that I needed just to feel better and feel like I was doing all I could, but I do think that between the potion and the combing and the ACV and HEAT everywhere, I was pretty much already on top of it all anyway.
 So if you can be a bit more patient than I was, you could most likely take care of this with a lot less expense than we had.

 Hopefully the following plan will prevent this from happening again, but you never know.

 - I’ll be checking her hair more frequently, especially now that I know what I’m looking for.
 (People say boys get it as much as girls, but I don’t care what they say, it just makes sense that short hair is less susceptible, and it sure was in our house.)

-- When that super expensive Neem shampoo and conditioner above is gone, I’ll add a few drops of Neem oil (pictured above with the other stuff from the health food store) to our regular shampoo.
+- When that super expensive Neem shampoo and conditioner above is gone, I’ll add a few drops of Neem oil to our regular shampoo.